FB

 More About Bolt Heads:

 I really like this Fastener Type Chart from Bolt Depot.
-Someone put a lot of work into it with the drawings of many head types, fastener styles — even nuts and washers.
-That’s a good reference page.
+Someone put a lot of work into it with the drawings of many head types, fastener styles – even nuts and washers.
+That is a good reference page.

 What Bolts Threads?

 Threads - Fine & CoarseAgain, this is a big bag of options.
 The traditional tread is a triangle shape using 60 degree angles.
-That’s by far the most common, but more types like ACME, Spiral Lock, and others exist.
-Those have a purpose, but we won’t go into them here.
+That has by far the most common, but more types like ACME, Spiral Lock, and others exist.
+Those have a purpose, but we will not go into them here.

 To confuse the issue, there are a bunch of different “Pitches” with each size too.
 The pitch is the number of threads per unit length.
 For instance, 18 threads per inch.
 Or, in metric, pitch reads as the distance between threads – like M10 x 1.5 – where 1.5 is the distance in millimeters between the threads.